zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/environment-setup/environment-setup.md

 ## **Step 3**: Terraform

 1. It is time to initialize terraform.
-Run below command to download necessary terraform files from OCI provider.
+Run the below command to download necessary terraform files from the OCI provider.

 	```
 	terraform init
 	```

-2. Plan and apply steps shouldn't ask any input from you.
+2. Plan and apply steps shouldn't ask for any input from you.
 If it asks you to provide such as compartment_ocid, then again check previous files.

 	```
 	terraform plan